 After completing the download, open and extract the contents of the .tgz file.
-You will want to move the extracted contents to a /mongodb destination folder.
-You can do this either via the Finder or the command line, whichever you prefer.
+You will want to move the extracted contents to a destination folder /mongodb.
+You can do this either via the Finder or the command line, whichever you prefer, as follows: